 The dress code might also reveal a lot.
 If you are at a protest, most people try not to wear identifying clothing.
 Instead, the articles will be bland and plain.
 Undercover cops don’t always understand that and will come to the events wearing apparel with writing on it, even sports-related.
 If you see people wearing hoodies promoting their favorite team, be on guard.

 Undercover cops also carry some equipment on hand with them at times, requiring the use of cargo pants or shorts.
 You may even be able to make out a gun outline in what they are wearing.
 Finally, take a peek at the shoes.
-If they are wearing military-type boots, there could be something wrong, especially if these are paired with the hoodie we just talked about.
+If they are wearing military-type boots, there could be something wrong, especially if these are paired with the hoodie I just talked about.

 Warning About Looking for Undercover Cops

-Everything that we have advised is strictly for informational and entertainment purposes.
+Everything that I have advised is strictly for informational and entertainment purposes.
 There’s no exact science to spotting an undercover police vehicle or cop.
 In fact, police officers can be trained to fit into a crowd better than you.

 Additionally, just because someone looks like they could be an undercover cop doesn’t mean that they actually are.
 Don’t simply assume that the retired military looking guy at your protest is a cop.
 Instead, it could be someone that has a heart for the message.
 It could also just be undercover security hired by the organizers to ensure everyone remains safe.

 Above all, if you are participating in something that could be illegal or controversial, there’s a high probability that people around you are undercover officers.
 Assume that everything you do is being watched and even recorded.
 There’s nothing you can do about this other than make sure you are following all laws.
 Even if the people around you are committing a crime, it’s best to avoid getting involved.
-Stay out of trouble and you won’t have to worry about who is working undercover.
+Stay out of trouble, and you won’t have to worry about who is working undercover.